ReADLBench/dnn-benchmark/README.md

 The weights will be saved in the directory ```dnn-benchmark/<framework>/<gpu>/<model tasks>/<dataset>/fp32/<model family>/```.
 If you choose to download weights for only one framework (PyTorch or TensorFlow), they will be saved in the corresponding folder.
 If you decide to download weights for both frameworks, they will be organized in the following new directory ```dnn-benchmark/models/```.

-To understand how to load the weights in the models, run the following command in the terminal:
+To learn how to load model weights, download the datasets, and run inferences on Pytorch, please execute the following command in the terminal:

 ```
-python3 load_model.py
+python3 test_run_PyTorch.py
 ```

 ## Dataset transformations description